SumitPatel12/notes/Vaults/All Notes/Database And DB Management/Concurrency/Concurrency Control and Recovery in Database Systems/C1 The Problem.md

 ______
 ### Questions And Things to Look Into
 - I'm assuming that `READ UNCOMMITTED` isolation level is not something relevant here.
 It's commonly used to prevent locking and slowing down thing. 🤷‍♂
+- The part where they say a queue can be used I think its just something they threw out there, does any DB actually use queues?
+Why would they?

 ### Transactions
 *Concurrency* control is the activity of coordinating the actions of processes that operate in parallel, access shared data, and therefore potentially interfere with each other.